ronik-design/slush-stencil/templates/platforms/static/README.md

 * `assets` place files and directories to be directly copied to the output / static directory.

-* `icons` place `svg` files you would like automatically compiled into an icon font.
-The filename becomes the basis for an auto-generated set of classes.
+* `sprites` place `svg` files you would like automatically compiled into a svg icon stack.

 * `images` static images (backgrounds, etc) that you want optimized.

-* `scripts` client-side JS, to be compiled with Browserify.
+* `scripts` client-side JS, to be compiled with Webpack.
 Code style dictates use of ES6 (all files are transpiled using babel) and the `jsx` extension when appropriate.